system-zero/system-zero/data/docs/la.md

 #  - if cond then do this orelse do that, kind of Code Expressions.
 See below.

 #  - instead of:
 #      if condition is true then do [control statements {return, break, continue}]
-#    to
+#    to:
 #      [control statement] [argument] if condition
-#    or more literally as:
+#    or in a more literal form:
 #      do this if true expressions
-#

     forever
       break if true

-#   See the section for the appropriate statement and the argument that might
+#   See the section for the appropriate statement for its syntax and any argument
-#   take.
+#   that might take.

 # - replace the '==', '!=', '&&' and '||' operators with the: `is`, `isnot`,
 #   `and`, and `or` key operators: